morio/setechi.org/README.md

-# Welcome to our Non-Profit and Charity Organization
+# Welcome to our Non-Profit Organization
 Our first dream, please take a look

 ## [Working People Engineering People Working](//setechi.org/wpepw)